Decentralized Communication-Efficient Multi-Task Representation Learning

 \section{Abstract}

-This work develops an alternating projected gradient descent and minimization algorithm for recovering a low rank (LR) matrix from mutually independent linear projections of each of its columns in a ``decentralized federated'' fashion.
-This means that the data is federated but there is no central coordinating node.
-To be precise, our goal is to recover an unknown $n \times q$ rank-$r$ matrix $\Xstar = [\xstar_1, \xstar_2, \dots \xstar_k, \dots \xstar_q]$ from $\y_k:= \A_k \xstar_k$, $k=1,2,...q$, when each $\y_k$ is an $m$-length vector with $m < n$; different subsets of $\y_k$s are acquired at different nodes (vertical federation); and there is no central coordinate node (each node can only exchange information with its neighbors).
+\cblue Representation learning enables effective learning in data-scarce settings by extracting shared features from related tasks.
+While well-studied in the centralized setting, decentralized representation learning remains underexplored.
+In decentralized settings, data is distributed across nodes that must collaboratively learn without a central coordinator.
+In this work, we study decentralized multi-task learning under a shared low-dimensional representation.
+We consider $T$ source tasks each with $n$ data points in $\mathbb{R}^d$.
+The goal is to recover the matrix $\Xstar:= [\xstar_1, \xstar_2, \ldots, \xstar_T] \in \mathbb{R}^{d \times T}$, which has rank $r \ll \min\{d,T\}$, from observations following the model $\y_\ik:= \a_\ik^\top \xstar_t,$ for $t=1,2,...T,$ and $i=1,2,\ldots, n.$ We present a novel alternating projected gradient descent and minimization algorithm for recovering a low-rank feature matrix in a decentralized fashion.
 We obtain constructive provable guarantees that provide a lower bound on the required sample complexity and an upper bound on the iteration complexity (total number of iterations needed to achieve a certain error level) of our proposed algorithm.
-This latter bound allows us to bound the time and communication complexity of our algorithm and argue that it is fast and communication-efficient.
-We performed extensive simulations to validate the performance of our algorithm and compared it with benchmark algorithms.
+This latter bound allows us to analyze the time and communication complexity of our algorithm and show that it is fast and communication-efficient.
+We performed numerical simulations to validate the performance of our algorithm and compared it with benchmarks.